-Upon motion, properly seconded, the unanimous ballot of the Encampment was cast for Howard C. Michael for Junior Vice Commander-in-Chief

-Commander-in-Chief Locke: I declare Brother Michael elected Junior Vice Commander-in-Chief. roll of Departments for nominations for members of the Council-in-
+Upon motion, properly seconded the unanimous ballot of the Encampment was cast for Howard C. Michael for Junior Vice Commander-in-Chief.
+Commander-in-Chief Locke: I declare Brother Michael elected Junior Vice Commander-in-Chief.
+The Secretary will now call the roll of Departments for nominations for members of the Council-in-